ahilbers/bootstrap_uncertainty_quantification/README.md

 # 2020_bootstrap_uncertainty_quantification
 Data, model files and example code related to the paper "Quantifying demand and weather uncertainty in power system models using the *m* out of *n* bootstrap".

+The file `main.py` can be run directly from a command line and provides an example application of the *bootstrap uncertainty quantification* algorithm.
+It creates a new directory called `outputs` with the point estimates and standard deviation estimates for different model outputs.
+Arguments can be specified directly in the script.